codeandclay/super8blog/_posts/2016-02-15-protect-and-survive.markdown

 He shoots anamorphically but does not limit himself to the edges of the screen.
 Using a homemade scanner, he overscans his frames to reveal sprocket holes and a dirt rimmed gate.

-In *Wall of Death* he presents strips of sequential frames that, together with a rumbling sound track, mimic the frenetic display of the film's subject -- the gravity defying bikers -- as they race around a wooden motordrome.
+In *Wall of Death* he presents strips of sequential frames that, together with a rumbling sound track, mimic the frenetic display of the film's subject: gravity defying bikers, as they race around a wooden motordrome.

 <iframe src="https://player.vimeo.com/video/69736803" width="500" height="213" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>